hmhrex/Grav-MusicCard/README.md

 ### Thanks

 Thanks to the Grav Team for writing the [MediaEmbed plugin](https://github.com/sommerregen/grav-plugin-mediaembed).
-I used this as a template to get things running at first.
+I used this as a template to get things running at first